 One of the features of the GX4 is its fantastic price point.
-The gun itself is on the fact another polymer framed striker fired pistol.
+The gun itself is on the face just another polymer-framed striker-fired pistol.

 But is that too simplistic?
 Maybe, maybe not, but I’m going to take a little deeper dive into the Taurus GX4 and give you my opinion on how Taurus did on this gun.

-Grips can be really hit or miss on polymer pistols due to weird texturing or bag grip angles.
+Grips can be really hit or miss on polymer pistols due to weird texturing or bad grip angles.

 Fortunately, Taurus got almost everything right about the GX4 grip.
 I can’t say it’s perfect and some will disagree completely.

-The texturing is abrasive and also visually appealing, which, lets face it that’s important to us.
+The texturing is abrasive and also visually appealing, which, let’s face it that’s important.

 The overall angle of attack on the grip is exactly what you would expect it to be at about 45 degrees.

 Like most polymer grips the backstrap is interchangeable and it comes with one larger back strip.

 Holding the gun feels solid but the smaller your hands are the more you will like this gun.
 The grip frame is extremely short and the magazines provide no extra grip length.